sampsyo/home/_drafts/recording.md

 Every one of them makes me sound like a 32&nbsp;kbps MP3 of a call from a payphone in hell.
 Then I remembered that I have a [Blue Yeti][] that I bought from an old roommate back when podcasting was cool.
 It sounds great.
+It seems like any proper, standalone USB microphone would be fine as long as you can get it close to your face.

 [Blue Yeti]: https://www.bluemic.com/en-us/products/yeti/

 ### Metal Stand Dinguses

+I got a

 These are the ingredients: